State University of New York Student Assembly: Executive Board

-The executive board for the 2022 - 2023 academic year consists of Alexandria Chun as President, Michael Casey as Vice President, Jacob Longuil as Treasurer and Tasnia Zzoha as Secretary, and Chance Fiorisi as Parliamentarian.
+The executive board for the 2023 - 2024 academic year consists of Alexander Ruiz as President, Jae Fish as Vice President, Enid Walker as Treasurer and Jalen Miller as Secretary.

+The executive board for the 2024-2025 academic year consists of Giovanni Harvey as President, Jae Fish as Vice President, Oghenetega (Tega) Adjoh as Treasurer, and Lotus Taylor as Secretary.

+The executive board for the 2025-2026 academic year consists of Luca Rallis as President, Sophie Coker as Vice President, Oghenetega (Tega) Adjoh as Treasurer, and Dakota Richter as Secretary.

 Executive committee

 The Executive Committee is made up of three divisions, that come together to act on behalf of the assembly.
 These divisions consist of the Executive Board, the elected representatives from the student body at large and nonvoting representatives from standing committees.

 Elected Representatives

 The Student Assembly is composed of student Representatives from across the University who are elected by their peers from the 64 campuses of SUNY.
 They divided into sectors, based on the type of institution with in the SUNY system.
-The Representatives for the 2022-2023 academic year are as follows:
+The Representatives for the 2023-2024 academic year are as follows:

 Voting rights on the Board of Trustees

 In the 1970s, students pressed for voting representation on the governing board of SUNY colleges.
 In 1971, the State Legislature added five student voting members to Cornell's Board of Trustees.
 However, at that time, all members of a board must be over the age of 21 for a corporation to hold a liquor license, so to allow Cornell to retain its license, the legislature had to go back to amend NYS Alcoholic Beverage Control Law § 126(4) to require that half the board must be 21.
 In 1975, the legislature added a non-voting student seat to the boards of all SUNY units.
 Two Attorney General of the State of New York opinion letters[42] reduced the parliamentary rights of the student members to participate at meetings and indicated that they were not in fact Public Officers, and arguably subject to personal liability from lawsuits.
 In 1977, another statutory amendment made student members of SUNY councils and boards subject to the NYS Public Officers Law or NYS General Municipal Law and granted student representatives parliamentary powers of moving or seconding motions and of placing items on the agendas of the bodies.
 Finally, the legislature gave full voting rights to the student members in 1979, resulting in the students of all SUNY units having voting representatives, except for the NYS College of Environmental Science and Forestry.
 Finally, in 1986, the legislature gave the student representative of that college voting rights as well.